h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 let c = a ++ b` ` ++ b
 ```

 ByteVec values can be concatenated using the `++` operator, and other types can be converted to ByteVec using the `toByteVec!` built-in function.
+There are also built-in functions to get the size of a ByteVec and to slice a ByteVec.

 ##### Address